Metacor/Minecraft-Speedrun-Guide/readme.md

 * Place the Crafting Table, Craft a Wooden Pickaxe → *Mine 6 Cobblestone*
 	* Sticks(8), bM → Half Split → lClick mM → Planks(1), tL → Half Split → Drag tM, tR → collect: 8
 		* *highly recommend to collect to your Pickaxe Hotbar Keybind, instead of shift + clicking*
-			* *i have my hotkey set to 8, rebound to f, just collect to whatever yours is bound to*
+			* *i have my hotkey set to 8, rebound to F, just collect to whatever yours is bound to*

 **Stone Tools**: *used in non-pirate strats | if Hoe Skip: Mine 4 Cobblestone instead - the same movements can be used*
 [Screenshot](https://i.imgur.com/TCqDxat.png) | [Video](https://youtu.be/lEdAMNweD7E?t=45)